mozilla/awsboxen/README.rst

 attempt working on them:

   * Freezing boxen produced by awsbox.
+  * Refering to frozen boxen in the CloudFormation template.
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
   * Injecting configuration into EC2 instances, so they can e.g. find